 Any member of the school community or the general public is able to "blow the whistle"; however, the PIDA only protects employees.
-Section 6 includes further details on how whistleblowing affects non-employees.
+The Non-employees section of this policy includes further details on how whistleblowing affects non-employees.

-Definitions
+3. Definitions